xmontero/dressing-grapple/README.md

 * This should display an HTML content in which you see at the end the expression `3 + 4 = 7`.
 The `7` in there is computed by the java class `Calculator`, not the PHP program itself.
 * Boom!
 Apache-Php consuming java. **Done!**

+## 4. Documentation

+### To create the documentation

+    virtual$ tools/doxygen

+* This runs the doxygen command installed by the vagrant provisioner.
+* You will have the results at `/vagrant/doc/generated/doxygen/index.html`.
+* You can open that file from a browser in the host computer via the vagrant shared directory.